ShenglongZhou/FedGiA/README.md

 *Shenglong Zhou and Geoffrey Ye Li, FedGiA: An efficient hybrid algorithm for federated learning, IEEE Transactions on Signal Processing, 71, 1493-1508, 2023.*

-Please give credits to this paper if you use the code for your research.
+Please credit this paper if you use the code for your research.